Flexible working - what is it

-Flexible working arrangements may include:
+Flexible working arrangements might include:

 - changing from full-time to part-time work

-- changing the part-time hours that you work, for example, from weekends to week days
+- changing the part-time hours that you work, for example from weekends to weekdays

 - changing working hours to fit in with, for example, school hours, college hours or care arrangements